mantidproject/mantid/Code/Mantid/Framework/PythonInterface/plugins/functions/Examples/README.md

-This directory contains example functions that can be plugged into the Mantid optimisation framework.
+This directory contains example functions that plug into the Mantid optimisation framework.